tomjoht/documentation-theme-jekyll/pages/wow-shuffles/bfa-shuffle/bfa-anchor-weed-shuffle.md

 Here is a list of the item's that you can earn at a fraction of the cost with:

-1. Alt Alchemy Army
+1. Alt Alchemy Army, the more you have the better!
+It snowballs up and hard for Blizzard to "nerf" this type of gold farm.

-2. Possess Sila' Tools of the Trade
+2. Possess **Sila' Tools of the Trade**

 |Item|URL|
 |-------|--------|